sendbird/sendbird-calls-ios/README.md

 ## SDK Prerequisites
 * iOS 9.0 or later
 * Swift 4 or later, Objective-C
+* Xcode 9 or later, macOS Sierra or later.
 * Installation of **[Git Large File Storage](https://git-lfs.github.com)**
 * Real devices. **The iOS simulator is NOT supported**